-The U.S. Army Corp of Engineers (USACE), New Orleans District (MVN), has prepared this Biological Assessment (BA) to evaluate the potential impacts associated with the exploratory surveys for the proposed Morganza to the Gulf levee system in Lafourche and Terrebonne Parishes, Louisiana.
+The U.S. Army Corp of Engineers (USACE), New Orleans District (MVN), has prepared this Biological Assessment (BA) to evaluate the potential impacts associated with construction of a portion of the Morganza to the Gulf levee system, hereby referred to as 'Reach A', and associated mitigation in Lafourche and Terrebonne Parishes, Louisiana.
 This BA provides the information required pursuant to the ESA and implementing regulation (50 CFR 402.13), to comply with the ESA.
 Additional legal authorities include the National Environmental Policy Act (NEPA) of 1969, 42 U.S.C. section 4321, et seq.; the Fish and Wildlife Conservation Act of 1958 (PL 85-624; 16 U.S.C.
 661 et seq.); the Marine Mammal Protection Act of 1972 (MMPA); and the Migratory Bird Treaty Act of 1918 (MBTA).
-A BA has been submitted to the U.S. Fish and Wildlife Service (USFWS) and the National Marine Fisheries Service (NMFS) by the USACE, MVN to initiate informal consultation regarding potential impacts to threatened and endangered species from exploratory surveys related to the Morganza to the Gulf levee system.
+A BA has been submitted to the U.S. Fish and Wildlife Service (USFWS) and the National Marine Fisheries Service (NMFS) by the USACE, MVN to initiate informal consultation regarding potential impacts to threatened and endangered species from Reach A activities.
 This BA addresses impacts from the proposed action to species within USFWS jurisdiction.
 A separate BA was submitted to the NMFS to address species and critical habitat within NMFS jurisdiction.

-A search on the USFWS' Information for Planning and Consulting (IPaC) site, conducted on November 8, 2023, resulted in a list of ESA-listed species that should be considered when assessing the impacts of this project (Appendix B).
+A search on the USFWS' Information for Planning and Consulting (IPaC) site, conducted on December 15, 2023, resulted in a list of ESA-listed species that should be considered when assessing the impacts of this project (Appendix B).
 That list includes the alligator snapping turtle, eastern black rail, West Indian manatee, and monarch butterfly.
 Only impacts to the West Indian manatee are discussed in this BA.

-Email correspondence with USFWS determined that the black rail is known to occur only in the Gulf Coast Chenier Plain of Louisiana (specifically Cameron and Vermilion Parishes); Since the proposed action would not impact this are", "no effect" determination can be made for this species (Appendix B).
+Email correspondence with USFWS determined that the black rail is known to occur only in the Gulf Coast Chenier Plain of Louisiana (specifically Cameron and Vermilion Parishes); Since the proposed action would not impact this the "no effect" determination can be made for this species (Appendix B).
 The monarch butterfly is listed in the ESA as a "candidate" species.
 Candidate species receive no protections under the ESA.
 Should a listing decision be made prior to completion of the proposed action, CEMVN will reinitiate consultation with the USFWS.